tarvv/CS450_Data_Networks/README.md

 Python ICMP client program that will send an ICMP ping request to a provided address and watches for a reply.
 My added code simply works the command line interface.

 * **Week6_Program_Code_Suggitt**
 Python program that creates a CRC32 checksum of a given input file or string and appends it to the hex version of the input.
-This was my attempt at creating my own implementation of known published C cersions (examples can be found in the comments).
+This was my attempt at creating my own implementation of known published C versions (examples can be found in the comments).

 * **Week7_Program_Code_Suggitt**
 Python implementation of MD5 algorithm (RFC 1321).